Bring your students to the Museum for fun and learning that will connect students with the natural world and address science standards.

 During activities based on the Next Generation Science Standards, students will…

-- Do age-appropriate activities and crafts that reinforce important concepts.
+- Do age-appropriate activities that reinforce important concepts.

 - Play in the Curiosity Center.